-All of the Mucopolysaccharidoses, except MPS II (Hunter syndrome), have an autosomal recessive mode of inheritance.
-The disease only develops when a child inherits a "double dose" of the abnormal gene - one from each parent.
-The parents' risk of having further affected children is 1 in 4, or 25% in each pregnancy.
-You will see below how the odds in each pregnancy are 1 in 4 that the child will be affected.
-The unaffected children have a 2 in 3 chance of being carriers like their parents, and a 1 in 3 chance of being a normal non-carrier.
+All of the MPS syndromes, except MPS II (Hunter syndrome), have an autosomal recessive mode of inheritance.
+The disease only develops when a child inherits a “double dose” of the abnormal gene – one from each parent.
+The parents’ risk of having affected children is 1 in 4 or 25% in each pregnancy.
+You will see below how the odds that each child will be affected are 1 in 4.
+The unaffected children have a 2 in 3 chance of being carriers like their parents and a 1 in 3 chance of being a non-carrier.

 Inheritance: X-Linked Recessive

 MPS II (Hunter syndrome) has an X-linked recessive mode of inheritance.
-The defective gene is situated on the X (female sex) chromosome and the disease only manifests itself in individuals with only one X chromosome - which limits the syndrome to the male sex.
-It normally does not occur in girls who have two normal X chromosomes, although there have been rare cases reported of girls affected with MPS II (Hunter syndrome).
-It must be stressed that the possibility of a female being affected by MPS II is very unlikely.
-MPS II is transmitted by a carrier mother to her sons.
-The risk of a son being born affected by MPS II is 50% in each pregnancy, or 1 in 2.
-The risk of a daughter being a born a carrier like her mother is also 50%, or 1 in 2.
+The defective gene is situated on the X (female sex) chromosome and the disease only manifests itself in individuals with only one X chromosome, which limits the syndrome to the male sex.
+It does not normally occur in females who have two normal X chromosomes, although there have been rare cases reported of girls affected with MPS II (Hunter syndrome).
+In all but these rarest of cases, MPS II is transmitted by a carrier mother to her male children.
+The risk of a male being born affected by MPS II is 50% in each pregnancy (1 in 2).
+The risk of a carrier mother giving birth to a carrier female is also 50% for each pregnancy (1 in 2).